justinmelnick/justinmelnick.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
-I am a Ph.D. student in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.
+I am a Ph.D. candidate in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.

 I write on international politics and political economy.
 I am interested in the interdependence between domestic politics and international cooperation, and leverage game-theoretic tools and quantitative methods to explore these entanglements.